Rescued Dogs, Cats Found In Deplorable Conditions Get New Leash On Life

-MIAMI (CBSMiami) – Days after dozens of dogs were rescued from what animal services called deplorable conditions, some of those pups are getting ready to get their new leash on life.
+MIAMI (CBSMiami) – Days after dozens of dogs were rescued from, what animal services called “deplorable conditions,” some of those pups are getting ready to get their new leash on life.

 According to officials from Miami-Dade Animal Services, 99 dogs and 5 cats were “victims of neglect and rescued from inhumane conditions on Thursday from a property in South Miami-Dade.”